New babies and young children: support in the Australian Capital Territory

 The Perinatal Wellbeing Centre supports parents and families affected by perinatal depression and anxiety.
 It offers telephone support and face-to-face support groups in the Australian Capital Territory.
 Call (02) 6288 1936, Monday-Friday, 9 am-3.30 pm.

 Tresillian Queen Elizabeth II Family Centre

 The Queen Elizabeth II Family Centre (the QEII) offers residential treatment and support for families with children up to 3 years of age.
 The team of expert staff can help with issues including feeding, settling and child behaviour.
 The QEII is managed by Tresillian.
-To find out more, call the helpline on 1300 272 736 (1300 2 Parent), 7 days a week, 7 am-11 pm.
+To find out more, call the Centre’s helpline on 1300 272 736 (1300 2 Parent), 7 days, 7 am-11 pm.

 - Home-based care – this is when a friend, relative, babysitter or nanny cares for your child in your own home.

 - Centre-based care – this includes long day care, occasional care, preschools and kindergartens.

 - Family day care – this is when an approved educator cares for your child in the educator’s home.

 - Business-related creches – this is informal child care offered in businesses like gyms or shopping centres.